-The following are the minimum Design Standards for projects funded by or through THDA using Grants, Tax Credit allocations or bonds, unless a program exception is noted for a specific program.
+The following are the Minimum Design Standards for projects funded by or through the Tennessee Housing Development Agency (THDA) using Grants, Tax Credit allocations or bonds, unless a program exception is noted for a specific program.
 Additional requirements other than those listed within may apply when agreed to in the funding application or contract.

-At a minimum all projects funded by or though THDA must comply with all current zoning and building codes adopted by the State of Tennessee or applicable local zoning and/or building codes as adopted by the responsible jurisdiction where the project is being constructed or rehabilitated.
+At a minimum all projects funded by or through THDA must comply with all current zoning and building codes adopted by the State of Tennessee or applicable local zoning and/or building codes as adopted by the responsible jurisdiction where the project is being constructed or rehabilitated.